meilisearch/specifications/text/0029-indexing-ndjson.md

 We should also not only mention JSON format in `unsupported_media_type` section on the [errors page](https://docs.meilisearch.com/errors/#unsupported_media_type) and add `ndjson` format.
 The documentation says "Currently, MeiliSearch supports only JSON payloads."

-Documentation should also guide the user in the correct way to properly format and send the ndjson file.
-Adding a dedicated page for the purpose of formatting and sending a ndjson file should be considered.
+Documentation should also guide the user in the correct way to properly format and send ndjson data.
+Adding a dedicated page for the purpose of formatting and sending ndjson data should be considered.

 ### VI.
 Impact on SDKs

-This feature should impact MeiliSearch SDK's in the future by adding the possibility to send a ndjson file to MeiliSearch on the previous explicited endpoints.
+This feature should impact MeiliSearch SDK's in the future by adding the possibility to send ndjson data to MeiliSearch on the previous explicited endpoints.

 ## 2. Technical Aspects

 ## 3. Future possibilities
 - Provide an interface in the future dashboard to upload NDJSON data into an index.
-- Set a payload limit directly related to the type of files.
+- Set a payload limit directly related to the type of data format.
 Currently, the payload size is equivalent to [JSON payload size](https://docs.meilisearch.com/reference/features/configuration.html#payload-limit-size).
-Metrics on feature usage and configuration update should help to choose a better suited value for this type of file.
+Metrics on feature usage and configuration update should help to choose a better suited value for this type of data.